 Ramadan is a sacred time of reflection, and even though the usual eating routine changes for the month, it is possible to stay healthy.
-In fact, during Ramadan you will be fasting on average for 15 hours and eating for 9 hours.
+In fact, during Ramadan, you will be fasting on average for 15 hours and eating for 9 hours.
 This type of intermittent fasting raises your growth hormone levels, lowers your insulin, and reduces sugar cravings, so you are already making healthy choices.
 In order to make it an even healthier Ramadan, below are some easy and simple tips to keep in mind.

 Break your fast the traditional way

 Yes!
 We all agree that dates and water are the best way to break your fast.
-Dates are a good source of fiber which regulate your glucose levels and offer a source of minerals and vitamins.
+Dates are a good source of fiber which regulates your glucose levels and offer a source of minerals and vitamins.
 Drinking water is recommended to rehydrate your body and make you feel full.

 Add soup to your menu